DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

     - system owners are responsible for the systems that process the data
     - system owner is responsible for system operation and maintenance, and associated updating/patching as well as related procurement activities
   - **Data Subject**: the person who the information is about.
-  - **Data Owner**: the entity that collects/creates the PII and is legally responsible and accountable for protecting it and educating others about how to protect the data through dissemination of intellectual property rights documentation, policies and regulatory requirements, specific protective measures that are expected of custodians, and compliance requirements.
-Data owners are tasked with making decisions about data, such as who receives access to it and how it is used.
-The data owner has ultimate responsibility for data belonging to an organization and is typically the CEO, president, or another senior employee
+  - **Data Owner**: the entity that collects/creates the PII and is legally responsible and accountable for protecting it and educating others about how to protect the data through dissemination of intellectual property rights documentation, policies and regulatory requirements,
+       - specific protective measures that are expected of custodians, and compliance requirements.
+       - Data owners are tasked with making decisions about data, such as who receives access to it and how it is used.
+       - The data owner has ultimate responsibility for data belonging to an organization and is typically the CEO, president, or another senior employee
+       - The data owner is the person responsible for classifying data.
+       - A data controller decides what data to process and directs the data processor to process the data.
   - **Data controller**: decide what data to process and how to process it
     - the data controller is the person or entity that controls the processing of the data - deciding what data to process, why this data should be processed, and how it is processed
     - e.g. a company that collects personal information on employees for payroll is a data controller (but, if they pass this info to a third-party to process payroll, the payroll company is the data processor, see below)